stc/cc-p5/README.md

 # MOME Creative Coding Course using p5js (Spring 2015)

-A growing collection of examples used to demonstarte basic concepts of creative coding.
+A growing collection of examples used to demonstrate basic concepts of creative coding on the modern web.

 The course site can be found at http://stc.mome.hu/blog/index.php?id=vizualis-programnyelvek-1 (hungarian).
 Most examples are based on problems we have covered during the course.
 A few examples are ported from processing tutorials and some are modified versions of the excellent js repository at ITP New York: https://github.com/lmccart/itp-creative-js